 There is no certainty that a case will or will not go to trial until it is heard in court, we have worked with prosecutors, and a variety of other specific steps throughout the case.
 We may be able to reach an agreement with prosecutors that helps us avoid a trial, negotiate reduced charges, a dismissal, or a variety of other possible outcomes.
 In the event that we are unable to work with prosecutors in order to identify a fair and reasonable alternative to trial, we will then decide whether or not to move forward.

 Before a trial, there is a discovery phase where all parties involved will have to submit to depositions, there will be an extensive period of research and fact-gathering and other steps that each side takes in order to gain a better understanding of the situation.
 During this time, it is not uncommon for new or different information to arise that leads one or both sides to decide to work together before going to trial.

 Contact Us Today

-If you have been charged with any sort of federal crime, the most important step to take is to contact an experienced federal criminal defense law firm in San Diego as soon as possible.
+If you have been accused of any sort of federal crime, the most important step to take is to contact an experienced federal criminal defense attorney San Diego as soon as possible.
 The sooner we are working together, the more time we will have to build your case before your initial hearing, as well as make certain that we take every necessary step in order to maximize your chances of a positive and successful outcome.